+Also, it lacks nutrients and contains numerous harmful ingredients, which disturb the pH balance in the body.
+The environment in the body should be alkaline, and the consumption of such unhealthy foods makes it acidic, and thus more prone to diseases, as the immune system is significantly weakened.
+Therefore, you should increase the intake of alkalizing foods and improve your overall health.
 These are the best alkaline foods you can consume: Olive Oil Olive oil is high in vitamin E and monounsaturated fatty acids.
 Melon Melons cleanse the colon, and are super alkaline, as their pH level is 8.5.
 Flax Seed Flax seeds are rich in vitamin E and fiber.
 Swiss Chard This alkaline food has powerful antibacterial and antiviral properties and also prevents damage caused by free radicals.

 Buckwheat – Carrots – They are rich in beta-carotene and improve eyesight.
 Mustard greens.
 When researchers study the antioxidant benefits of vegetables, no group of phytonutrients has gotten more attention than the group known as "phenols.

 " Phenols include relatively simply molecules like caffeic or ferulic acid, as well as more complicated polyphenol molecules like flavonoids.
 In a recent study on total phenol consumption by African-American adults in the southeastern United States, four vegetables came out especially high in phenol content: collard greens, mustard greens, kale, and purslane.
 New study finds that eating whole grains increases metabolism and calorie loss.
 The Association of Hot Red Chili Pepper Consumption and Mortality: A Large Population-Based Cohort Study.
 Abstract The evidence base for the health effects of spice consumption is insufficient, with only one large population-based study and no reports from Europe or North America.

 Our objective was to analyze the association between consumption of hot red chili peppers and mortality, using a population-based prospective cohort from the National Health and Nutritional Examination Survey (NHANES) III, a representative sample of US noninstitutionalized adults, in which participants were surveyed from 1988 to 1994.
 The frequency of hot red chili pepper consumption was measured in 16,179 participants at least 18 years of age.
 Total and cause-specific mortality were the main outcome measures.